 Acknowledgements.
-We thank the captain, crew, and MCS technical team of the R/V Pourquoi-Pas.
+We thank the captain, crew, and MCS technical team of the R/V Pourquoi Pas?.
 We also thank the OBS technical team who maintain and constantly improve our OBS pool, as well as the land stations deployment team.
-A Leprêtre and F. Verrier respective post-doc studies and contract were co-funded by TOTAL and Ifremer as part of the PAMELA (Passive Margin Exploration Laboratories) scientific project.
-We thanks WesternGeco, INP and Total for permission to make and publish line-drawings of seismic data.
-The GMT (Wessel and Smith, 1998), Seismic Unix (Cohen and Stockwell, 2019; Stockwell, 1999), and Geocluster (CGG-Veritas) software packages were used extensively in this study.
+Angélique Leprêtre and Fanny Verrier's respective post-doc studies and contracts were co-funded by TOTAL and Ifremer as part of the PAMELA (Passive Margin Exploration Laboratories) scientific project.
+We thank WesternGeco, INP and Total for giving us permission to make and publish line drawings of the seismic data.
+The GMT (Wessel and Smith, 1998), Seismic Unix (Cohen and Stockwell, 2019; Stockwell, 1999) and Geocluster (CGG-Veritas) software packages were used extensively in this study.
+We are grateful to editors and reviewers for handling this work and their recommendations that improved this manuscript.